View an original anchor and cannon from Cook’s HMB Endeavour!

 Other museum galleries explore the changing face of Cooktown.
 The galleries on the ground floor – former classrooms and the school hall – house objects from pupils and Sisters who called the convent home, tales from the Palmer gold rush and a display dedicated to the rich Chinese heritage of the region.
 The Nuns’ cells and dormitories on the upper floor are home to exhibits detailing the strong maritime history of Cooktown and the personal stories and objects from local families who, although they endured hardship, loneliness and isolation, nevertheless carved out a life in this remote and often unforgiving location.
 The Indigenous Gallery provides an unmissable insight into the culture and history of the Guugu Yimithiir people.

-Open daily from 9am to 4pm during April to October, 9.30am to 4pm during November to January and March, and 10am to 1pm during the month of February, James Cook Museum is an exceptional Australian history museum.
+Open daily from 9am to 4pm except for Christmas Day, Boxing Day, Good Friday and Anzac Day, James Cook Museum is an exceptional Australian history museum.